serguk89/awesome-acf/README.md

 * [ACF Complex Titles](https://github.com/MWDelaney/acf-complex-titles) - Complex titles with previews for WordPress content types using Advanced Custom Fields Pro 5.
 * [ACF Country field](https://github.com/nlemoine/acf-country) - Adds a 'Country' field type for the Advanced Custom Fields WordPress plugin.
 * [ACF Admin Flexible Content Collapse](https://wordpress.org/plugins/acf-admin-flexible-content-collapse/) - Collapse and expand the layout settings in ACF field editor for a better overview and easier sorting of the layouts or moving fields between layouts.
+* [ACF: Better Search](https://wordpress.org/plugins/acf-better-search/) - Adds to default WordPress search engine the ability to search by content from selected fields of Advanced Custom Fields PRO plugin.
 * [ACF Fluent](https://github.com/samrap/acf-fluent) - A fluent interface for the Advanced Custom Fields WordPress plugin.
 * [ACF Frontend Display](https://wordpress.org/plugins/acf-frontend-display-by-catsplugins/) - Show custom fields with markup on frontend by shortcode.
 * [ACF Front End Editor](https://github.com/HorionDigital/advanced-custom-fields-front-end-editor) - The add-on allows admins to edit text fields, textareas and wysiwyg fields from front end simillary as you would edit a Google doc.